Home Compare ARES vs FWONK

 Ares Management vs Formula One: Which Stock Looks Stronger in 2026?

-Structurally, Ares Management and Formula One are closely matched — neither holds a meaningful edge overall.
-Formula One still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Formula One carrying a narrow edge on stability.
+Ares Management still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.